brege/brege.org/content/post/building-brege.org.md

 5. Visit brege.org in my browser.

 In fact, there is probably no need to run go/hugo on my DO droplet at all.
-The proper way is probably to do everything on a local machine, add a new article and check at localhost:1313, and rsync the contents of `public/` to your document root on your droplet.
+The proper way is probably to do everything on a local machine, add a new article and check at localhost:1313, then rsync the contents of `public/` to your document root on your droplet.

+Putting the source of this site on github might be even better.
+I'm already keeping track of my changes with a local git repository, so I might as well make it available on GitHub.
+Plus it seems worth it just for the sake of writing articles locally.